Ardvb/ProjectProgrammingforDataAnalysis2019/README.md

 In above pairplot all correlations can be seen.
 They are as close as I could get to the real life correlations.
 The one that shocked me was the clear negative correlation between height and life expectancy!

+I had planned a part 4 where I would investigate if the **nearest neighbors** method that Sklearn offers us, could be used to predict the life expectancy, using the other 3 variables.
+However, I found it did so very poorly and was of no real use, so I decided to get rid of this chapter.

 ## Packages used

 ### - Numpy